FengboMa/docs.spectraguru/docs/Processing_Page/Interpolation.md

 This method effectively smooths the data, filling in gaps and creating a more consistent dataset for further analysis.
 The `interp1d` function from `scipy.interpolate` is a robust and efficient tool for implementing this interpolation, making it well-suited for processing spectral data.

-## How to use:

-To interpolate you data:

-0. Upload data and select spectra you want to process.
-1. Navigate to sidebar, and turn on Interpolation toggle.
-2. Click on Process button on the bottom of the sidebar.